Lupe Pure Cordless Review

 • Pet litter: 99.2%

-As expected, Lupe did well on hard floors with a near-perfect 99.6% score.
-There weren’t any problems picking up different debris types like quaker oats, coffee grounds, quinoa, and pet litter.
+As expected, Lupe performed well on hard floors, achieving a near-perfect score of 99.6%.
+There were no problems picking up different debris types, such as Quaker Oats, coffee grounds, quinoa, and pet litter.

-However, you’ll have to use the middle setting for heavier items like pet litter to clear the suction chamber.
+However, you’ll need to use the middle setting for heavier items, such as pet litter, to clear the suction chamber.

 Sand on Hard Floor